XiugeChen/Password-Cracker/README.md

+# Password Cracker

-## DESCRIPTION
+## Introduction

-Project 2 for COMP30023 Computer System at University of Melbourne
+* Project 2 of subject [COMP30023](https://handbook.unimelb.edu.au/2020/subjects/comp30023) (Computer System) at the University of Melbourne, 2019 Sem1.

-A project try to crack the passwords of a simple system that has four- and six-character passwords.
-The passwords can contain any ASCII character from 32 (space) to 126 (∼), but since the passwords are chosen by people, they are not arbitrary strings
+* This project tries to crack the passwords of a simple system that has four- and six-character passwords.
+The passwords can contain any ASCII character from 32 (space) to 126 (∼), but since the passwords are chosen by people, they are not arbitrary strings.

+## System Description

 Password Description:
 Passwords 1 to 10 are all four characters, located in file "./resources/hash_results/pwd4sha256"